Premier League set for FIVE major rule changes as automated offsides get the green light

 The Premier League are set to introduce brand new rules ahead of the 2024/25 campaign.

 Manchester City will be bidding to make it five titles in a row when the season swings in action come August after they pipped Arsenal for a second successive year.
-With automated offsides a hot topic at Euro 2024, Premier League clubs will be helped by the technology in just one of the confirmed implemented changes.
+With automated offsides a hot topic at Euro 2024, Premier League clubs could be helped by the technology at some point in 2024/25 in just one of the potential changes that have been mooted.

 WATCH | Why England Better Than They Looked Against Slovakia

-We know automated offsides are on their way but did you know team news is set to change?
+We've watched automated offsides in action at Euro 2024 and they could be on their way to the Premier League but did you know team news is set to change?
 Premier League clubs will be forced to submit their team sheets 15 minutes earlier than last season in a bid to fall in line with UEFA's regulations as seen in the Champions League and Europa League.

 Euro 2024 has impressively implemented a clamp down on dissent with only team captains allowed to speak to referees about their decision-making.
 Yellow cards have instantly been shown to players who fail to abide by the rules and we for one are fully behind respect for the officials at the top level.